IRAN Tour Packages | Bishapur city was one of ancient cities of Sasanied era and the king of Sasanied built this city 266 AD by Shapur King.

 The walls of the city form a rectangular shape with a SW-NE orientation.
 The northeastern section, near the modern parking place, has been restored.
-On many other places, the foundations of towers can still be discerned; they are round, which suggests that they were designed as batteries for the use of catapults.
-At the northeastern end, the remains of a city gate can still be seen.
+On many other places, you can still discern the foundations of towers; they are round, which suggests that they were designed as batteries for the use of catapults.
+At the Northeastern end, you can still see the remains of a city gate.

-This Temple is in fact an unidentified structure attributed to the ancient deity Anahita.
-It may have been built before the other buildings goes back to Parthians.
-While other buildings are built with monolithic stone, to make the temple they have used carved stone and then metal clamp to bridge the stones.
+This Temple is in fact an unidentified structure that they attribute it to the ancient deity Anahita.
+There are guesses that it may be older than the other buildings and goes back to Parthians era.
+While the material of the other buildings is monolithic stone, to build the temple they used carved stone metal clamp.
+The use of metal clamp is to bridge the stones.

-The temple can only be reached by descending of a long stairway which you’ll find a small square, which maybe have been an undeep pool, surrounded by high walls.
+You an only reach the temple by using a long stairway; in the stairway you’ll find a small square, which maybe have been an undeep pool, surrounded by high walls.
 On the top of some of these walls we can see a triangle shaped sculpture which maybe supported roof.

-As it was pointed Anahita temple is unidentified and one of the greatest archaeological secrets because what archaeologists have found and usually call it religion.
+As we said before, Anahita temple is an unidentified structure; and is also, one of the greatest archaeological secrets because of what archaeologists have found and usually call it religion.
 But if we accept that the square was a pool then we can attribute it to Iran’s water deity, Anahita.
-It is actually believed it was a water garden for the deity.
+Many actually believe it was a water garden for the deity.

 The city had various neighborhoods and the great patrician houses were built inside large parks.
 His dwellings possessed certain architectural features of which remains today vestiges:

 On the left bank of the river, there is the ceremony of the victory of Shapour I on Valérien.
-On the one hand, the Roman soldiers and captives are represented, on the other hand the Iranian conquerors.
+We can see the Roman soldiers and captives represented on one hand, and Iranian conquerors on the other hand.